TheBabblingBrin/Chord-Cloud/README.md

 cd ../frontend/
 npm start
 ```
-The site should not launch in your default browser.
+The site should now launch in your default browser.
 If not check http://localhost:3000/ replacing 3000 with any port changes you made prior.
 ***

 [API-DOCUMENTATION](https://github.com/TheBabblingBrin/Chord-Cloud/wiki/API-DOCUMENTATION)